MicrosoftDocs/azure-dev-docs/articles/python/includes/tutorial-container-web-app/container-registry-create-vscode-2.md

 ms.date: 07/07/2022
 ---

-Enter "registry" in the search box to find the **Azure Container Registry: Create Registry...** task.

-Select the task and enter values following the prompts, which will include:
+Select the task and enter values following the prompts, which include:

 * **Registry name** &rarr; The registry name must be unique within Azure, and contain 5-50 alphanumeric characters.